solarcaratuva/solarcaratuva.github.io/Embedded/onboarding.md

 4. Complete the software installation and setup on [this page](https://solarcaratuva.github.io/Embedded/riv3_compile_upload.html).
 Complete all of *Compiling*, and complete *Uploading* and *Monitoring* software installation.
 5. Windows users: install [USBipd](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)
 6. Authenticate your GitHub account on Git: follow [these instructions](https://docs.github.com/en/get-started/git-basics/caching-your-github-credentials-in-git#github-cli)
+    - after authenticating `gh`, you still need to manually set your name and email in Git for GitHub to properly recognize your commits

 ## Learning about Git